2018 Teacher Training Open House with Sarah, Laura + Kelsey on March 11, 6-7:30p.

 What is the schedule and cost?

 We're glad you asked!
 We're meeting on weekends over 8 months (September 8-9, October 6-7, November 10-11, December 8, January 19-21, February 16-17, April 13-14, May 4).
 December 8th will just be Saturday because the holidays are a busy time for people and we'll grab an extra day for MLK Jr. weekend.
-Saturdays and Sundays 12p-9p (with a dinner break) except for May 4th, special graduation ceremony (friends and family invited!)
+Saturdays and Sundays 12p-9p (with a dinner break) except for May 5th - we'll have a special graduation ceremony in the evening where friends and are also family invited!

 Full tuition investment is $3100 and due with this application by September 1, 2018.
 Early bird pricing is $2800 if we receive your application and $600 non-refundable deposit by April 1, 2018.
 The remainder of your balance will be due September 1, 2018 in full.
 Alternatively, payment plans are available as 7 monthly installments of $375 (totalling $2625) after your $600 deposit and will require a credit card to be placed on file by September 1 (monthly charges begin September 15).
 Limited work exchange positions are available to help with the cost - please reach out soon if you are interested!